azhou35/AWSMachineLearning/README.md

 ## Overview

-Jupyter notebooks that demonstrate how to use AWS Machine Learning Services to solve business problems.
+Jupyter notebooks that demonstrate how to use AWS Machine Learning Services to solve business problems in natural language processing.

 ## Background